 Start earning a Waterloo degree while improving your English

-If you meet Waterloo's academic admission requirements, but don’t have the required English language test score, you may receive a conditional offer of admission to Bridge to Academic Success in English (BASE).
+If you meet Waterloo's academic admission requirements, but don’t meet the required English language test score, you may receive a conditional offer of admission to Waterloo's Bridge to Academic Success in English (BASE) program.

-- can use university support services, recreational facilities, and a public transit bus pass
+- Use university support services, recreational facilities, and a public transit bus pass.

 - 1-term session, offered September to December.